 A. A Player is one who, being in all other respects eligible, has:

 (i) signed a fully and correctly completed Competition registration form in ink, countersigned by an Officer of the Club, which is submitted to the Competition one day prior to the Player playing and whose registration has been confirmed by the Competition prior to that Player playing in a Competition Match;

 (ii) signed a fully and correctly completed Competition registration form in ink on a match day prior to playing which is countersigned by an Officer of the Club and witnessed by an Officer of the opposing Club, and submitted to the Competition within two days (Sundays excluded) subsequent to the Competition Match.
 The Player shall not play again on a subsequent match day until the Club is in possession of the approval of the Competition.
 A maximum of one player may be registered in accordance with this paragraph 18(A)(ii);

 (iii) registered through WGS.

 Any registration form which is sent by either of the means set out at Rules 18(A) (i) or (ii) above that is not fully and correctly completed will be returned to the Club unprocessed.
 If a Club attempts to register a player via WGS but does not fully and correctly complete the necessary information via WGS, the registration will not be processed.

 For Clubs registering Players under Rules 18(A) (i) or (ii), registration forms will be provided in a format to be determined by the Competition.
 For Clubs registering Players via WGS (under Rule 18 (A) (iii)), Clubs must access WGS in order to complete the registration process.
-Failure to comply with this Rule will result in a fine in accordance with the Fines Tariff.

 (i) Contract players are not permitted in this Competition with the exception of those Players who are registered under Contract with the same Club who have a team operating at Steps 1 to 6 of the National League System.